 About ZZ Plants

-ZZ plants have specifically adapted to growing in dry conditions with thick waxy leaves that reduce transpiration and thick stems and rhizomes that store moisture to survive periods oof drought.
+ZZ plants have specifically adapted to growing in dry conditions with thick waxy leaves that reduce transpiration and thick stems and rhizomes that store moisture to survive periods of drought.

-ZZ plants grow to a maximum height of 1 meter (3 feet) at maturity but they typically grow very slowly and take may years to reach this height which is another adaptation to growing in an environment with fewer readily available resources.
+You can expect your ZZ plants to grow to a maximum height of 1 meter (3 feet) at maturity, but they typically grow very slowly and take many years to reach this height, which is another adaptation to growing in an environment with fewer readily available resources.

-ZZ plants may only grow less than 4 inches a year but this depends on light and fertilizer.
+I have seen ZZ plants grow as little as only 4 inches a year, but this depends on light and fertilizer.

-There is also scientific evidence that ZZ plants can also help purify the air in your home.
+Did you know there is also scientific evidence that ZZ plants can also help purify the air in your home?

 Are ZZ Plants Easy to Care For?